tylerlong/eslint-config-tyler/README.md

 Tyler's ESLint (& Prettier) configuration.

 It's opinionated.
 It works out of the box.

+It supports both Node.js projects and React frontend projects.
+It will detect existance of `react` to enable React & frontend rules.

 ## Installation